FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

 If there are any lingering questions about anything gone over in this lesson, please ask a senior programming member.

 With the elevator lesson over, you now know how to code four major subsystems that our team uses!
-Next lesson, we will learn about arguably most important subsystem that Team 1257 uses: the drivetrain!
+Next lesson, we will learn about arguably the most important subsystem that Team 1257 uses: the drivetrain!